1b2h/ChooseToCode/Module9.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.4.5/angular.min.js"></script>
 ```

 Next, we need to modify our existing app.js file to create a new AngularJS module.
+What is an AngularJS Module?
+You can think of a module as a container for the different parts of your app – controllers, services, filters, directives, etc.

 We're to call this angularApp, but you could call it whatever you want.
 Let's put the following line of code at the top of your app.js file.

 ```Javascript
 var app = angular.module("angularApp", []);